 The night before, I tried new salad with yogurt apple cider vinegar dressing and immediately decided it needs bacon.
 Speaking of eating healthy without going crazy.

 I picked chicken thighs with skin on and bone in, which I trimmed from extra fat and skin at home.
 On a side, I added salt, garlic and pepper.
 Got my hands dirty and coated chicken well.
 Tucked pineapple pieces in between (optional) and into the oven it went.

-One thing I have recently learnt about baking chicken is to let it bake at high temperature uncovered.
+One thing I have recently learnt with maple ginger chicken thighs is to let chicken bake at high temperature uncovered.
 This is when dark meat really gets tender, baking in its own juices and tastes baked/roasted instead of boiled.

-I made peanut butter sauce for chicken in a blender, similar to my easy peanut sauce recipe.
+I made peanut butter sauce for chicken in a blender, similar to my easy peanut sauce.
 It goes on top of chicken after it is baked because if you bake peanut butter, it will simply dry out.

 This baked chicken is kind of similar to Thai peanut sauce chicken, but I’m not sure I would call it that.
 Thai food, to me, is spicier, with a more pungent fishy flavour.
 Where as, I am offering you more of a homemade simple comfort food chicken.
 The one you can’t order in a restaurant, you know what I mean.
 We made quinoa on a side, and I like to place it in the middle of the plate, and put chicken with its juices on top.
 I also reserved some of the fatty juice for soup, it was like jello the next morning.

-Enjoy, my friends, and check out my other 50 clean eating chicken recipes post.
+Enjoy, my friends, and check out these 50 clean eating chicken recipes.